dashtharindu/loopy/Download/ReadMe.txt

 supports 2 variables for do the increment and the decrement at the same time Dark Theme added -BETA (Needs improvements)
 Improved error handling
-Simplyfied UI and improved UX
+Simplified UI and improved UX